 Information and Facts.

 Public Lands Ranching is the grazing of livestock on U.S. public lands by producers that hold public lands grazing permits.
-Sheep and cattle grazing is one of the earliest uses for pubic lands, as evidenced in history by our nation’s expansion to the West.
+Sheep and cattle grazing are one of the earliest uses for pubic lands, as evidenced in history by our nation’s expansion to the West.

 Over 22,000 public lands ranchers manage more than 250 million acres of public land across the United States of America, providing valuable food and fiber for both domestic and international consumers.
 Public lands ranching is vital to the families, ranchers and businesses that support the economic sustainability of America’s rural communities.